 What is the assessment philosophy of the MYP?

 The assessment of student performance in the MYP is descriptive and is based on criterion-related assessment.
-Knowing our strengths, we can confidently rely on them.
-Only if we know our weaknesses is it possible to overcome them and become more accountable for the process of learning.
 The MYP assessment criteria are aimed at highlighting particular inclinations and shortcomings.
 For each course, the goals to be achieved are pre-determined and common to all students attending the MYP programme around the world.

 |CRITERION C||0 – 8|